 To Take Out

-To Hand Out, To Remove, To Turn In, To Put Out
+To Turn In, To Put Out, To Let Out

 transitive verb, godan verb

 This word consists of kanji with hiragana attached.
 Because the hiragana ends with an う sound, you know this word is a verb.
 You already learned that 出る means "to exit," and this is the transitive version of that.
-In other words, you're doing the action of causing something else to exit, so this word means to take out or to hand out.
-Think of it like this: when you take out your wallet, you're causing it to exit your pocket.
+In other words, you're doing the action of causing something else to exit, so this word means to take out.
+When you take something out, you're making it exit where it previously was, right?

-The part of the word that you have to learn how to read is the だ portion, so here's a mnemonic to help you out:
+The だ reading is the part you want to remember here, so here's a mnemonic to help you out:

 声に出す